Zubenna/tic-tac-toe-project/README.md

 If you rather using a Live Online version of the game, follow the next instructions.

 ## Live Version
 Enter the link and at the top part of the webpage you will find a run command.
-Just press it and you will see the terminal displayed at the right side of the screen.
+Just click on run and you will see the terminal displayed at the right side of the screen.
 Follow the game instruction always typing inside your terminal.

 [Click Here](https://repl.it/@Emiliocm31/Tic-Tac-Toe-Game)